SOMBOE!!

 obvious.

-The first reason was the field itself.
-Agincourt's soil becomes a
+The first reason was the field

-very clumpy mud when wet.
-The individual grains of dirt are
+wet.
+The individual grains of dirt are especially porous and

-ground was essentially a very sticky quicksand for anyone wearing heavy
+essentially a very sticky quicksand for anyone wearing heavy

 armor.
 However, the mud wouldn't stick to more porous materials